Medical quality centers on improving individual provider practices.

 Choosing Wisely is a campaign designed to promote conversations between providers and patients to help both parties choose care that is supported by evidence, free from harm and truly necessary.

-With the help of local champions, the Choosing Wisely Canada (CWC) Oversight Committee has tackled all five Level 1 “Quick Wins”.
-The committee is currently preparing the application for Level 1 Designation to CWC and is strategizing to seek Level 3 designation of Choosing Wisely Hospital Designation Campaign.
+With the help of local champions, the Choosing Wisely Canada (CWC) Oversight Committee has tackled all five Level 1 “Quick Wins” and has earned the Level 1 Designation.
+The committee is currently strategizing to seek Level 3 designation of Choosing Wisely Hospital Designation Campaign.

 For more information on how the CWC Oversight Committee is helping to improve quality and patient care at Island Health please visit the Island Health Choosing Wisely page.